 - The Office of the Comptroller of the Currency also supplies resources and guidance concerning Multifamily rentals.

-When you need a multifamily loan for a large apartment building project or large condominium project, turn to Assets America®, a large transaction commercial expert with greater than three decades of experience.
-We provide second-to-none, personal service with outstanding results!
+Need a multifamily financing for a large apartment building project or large condominium project?
+Turn to Assets America®.
+Moreover, we are a large transaction commercial expert with greater than three decades of experience.
+In addition, we provide second-to-none, personal service with outstanding results!
 Call us today at (206) 622-3000!